bharatbalothia/ibm-wsc-b2b-interns-AppStore/Readme.md

 # B2B APP Store

-Instructions :
+Deployment Instructions for Server:

 1) Load the project in Eclipse
-2) Make the changes which ever you want to the code.
-3) Export a War file from Eclipse.
+2) Export a War file from Eclipse.
-4) Deploy the War File on the Tomcat server.
+3) Deploy the War File on the server of your choice.